khaffner/elbin/README.md

 # Elbin
 The boat is an "Albin Siesta", but named Elbin because of the electrification.
-This repo contains everything running on the Raspberry Pi on the boat. \
+This repo contains everything running on the Raspberry Pies on the boat. \
 Every part runs in its own Docker container, and logs as json to files on a shared volume where necessary.

 Electric motor info gets pulled via CANbus from the motor controller, a Curtis 1236, using an [USB adapter](https://www.ebay.com/itm/USB-To-CAN-Debugger-USB-CAN-USB2CAN-Converter-Adapter-CAN-Bus-Analyzer/283981754476). \